-There are four separate fourth year honours level programs.
-10.123 Pure Mathematics IV, 10.223 Applied Mathematics IV, 10.323 Theory of Statistics IV and 10.423 Theoretical Mechanics IV.
+There are four separate Year 4 Honours level programs.
+10.123 Pure Mathematics IV, 10.223 Applied Mathematics IV, 10.323 Theory of Statistics IV and 10.423 Theoretical Mechanics IV

-The four-year program for an Honours Level degree is intended primarily for professional pure mathematicians, statisticians or applied mathematicians, but is of interest also to intending specialists in mathematical areas of social sciences, physical sciences and engineering.
+The four-year program for a degree at Honours level is intended primarily for professional pure mathematicians, statisticians or applied mathematicians, but is of interest also to intending specialists in mathematical areas of social sciences, physical, sciences and engineering.

 For entry to these Honours Level programs students should complete a major sequence (as indicated above) in the appropriate department with all subjects of the major sequence taken at Higher Level.
-It is also desirable that most of the additional second year subjects noted as essential prerequisites should also be taken at Higher Level.
+It is also desirable that most of the additional Year 2 subjects noted as essential prerequisites should also be taken at Higher Level.

-Students seeking an Honours Level degree in mathematics are advised to choose mathematics subjects according to their individual interests in consultation with senior members of staff in the School.
-In particular, since entry to fourth year is only with approval of the Head of School, students should at the beginning of their third.
-Year discuss their third year programs with a Professor of the Department in which they intend to take Honours.
+Students seeking a degree at Honours level in Mathematics are advised to choose mathematics subjects according to their individual interests in consultation with senior members of staff in the School.
+In particular, since entry to Year 4 is only with approval of the Head of School, students should at the beginning of their Year 3 discuss their Year 3 programs with a professor of the Department in which they intend to take Honours.
 In special circumstances additional prerequisites may be required or some of those listed may be waived.